 A family-focused long-term care residence

 The core services, or activities of daily living (ADL’s) will be met by our caregivers, most of whom are Certified Nursing Assistants (CNA's).
 They do all hands-on nursing care such as bathing, dressing, grooming, and transferring from bed to wheelchair three times a day.
 We have mechanical ceiling lifts to assure that transfers are safe for both the resident and the caregiver.
-In addition to the basic needs, we will have a hydrotherapy tub, music therapy, and massage therapy.
+In addition to the basic needs, we will have a hydrotherapy tub, and are already offering music therapy and massage therapy.
 Our volunteers will help out by reading to the residents and taking them outside to the garden or onto the screened porch.

 How will the residents pay for their food and lodging?